 Do I walk my talk?
 Am I open to feedback on how MY actions affect my team?

 Am I honest with my communication and feedback, even if it makes me feel uncomfortable?
 Am I clear?

 If someone confides me in are they certain I will keep their confidence?
-Do we have a rule no one speaks of anyone outside a team meeting?
+Do we have a agreement no one speaks of anyone else outside a team meeting?